MullinsLab/ISDB/doc/Manual.md

 # Integration Summary

-The _integration summary_ report contains a row for each integration _event_ in the database, along with that event's _clonal multiplicity_ as reported by the source.
+The _integration summary_ report contains a row for each gene integration _event_ in the database, along with that event's _clonal multiplicity_ as reported by the source.
+Note that integrations into locations covered by multiple genes (such as two in opposite orientations) will be reported once per gene.

 | column                     | type                 | example    |
 |----------------------------+----------------------+------------|